ibm-cloud-docs/cloud-databases/disk-util-alerts-tutorial.md

 Now that you have the notification channel, create your alert.

-To retrieve the name of the database instance you want to set up the alert for, list all your database instances, using a command like:
+To retrieve the name of the database instance you want to set up the alert for, list all your database instances with a command like:

 ```sh
 ibmcloud cdb ls